appsignal/appsignal-docs/source/front-end/breadcrumbs.html.md

 ## Usage

-By default, no breadcrumbs are tracked, but it's really easy to create your own.
+By default, no breadcrumbs are tracked, but it's really easy to track your own.
 Wherever an interesting event, operation or state change occurs in your app, you can leave a breadcrumb like so:

 ```js
 import Appsignal from "@appsignal/javascript"